vsoch/action-updater/docs/getting_started/user-guide.rst

 GitHub Action
 =============

-I decided that I wanted to be able to run a detection and open up a pull request with suggested changes at least once a year (maybe twice?) and then use the main branch here so I could always be "subscribed" to new updates.
+I decided that I wanted to be able to run a detection to alert me to needing changes at least once a year (maybe twice?) and then use the main branch here so I could always be "subscribed" to new updates.
 Since cron doesn't have a "run once a year" setting, we need to hack this a bit!
 We can ask it to run once a month (on our day of choice) and then only proceed given that we hit a particular month (or set of months).
+Note that since a GitHub bot (action) is not allowed to write to any workflow file, we can't open a pull request with changes - we can only run and alert you to run the command locally!

 Example
 -------

-Here is an example of running the GitHub Updater (to open a pull request, the default) once a year.
+Here is an example of running the GitHub Updater to run a detection once a year.
 This is supported by cron!

 .. code-block:: yaml